Most people who live in hurricane zones know that they need to have a supply of emergency water and food stockpiled.

 7. Backup Your Documents

 This is one of the most commonly-forgotten parts of disaster planning!
 You absolutely must have copies of your vital documents ready.

-One option is to put copies of your documents on a USB drive.
+One option is to put copies of your documents on an encrypted USB drive.
 But this won’t be worth crap if the USB drive ends up in a flood of dirty hurricane water.

 8. Get Matching Outfits for Your Family

 This isn’t so you will look cute together.
-Rather, if you must evacuate, those matching outfits will make it easier for you all to stay together amongst the crowds.
+Rather, if you must evacuate, those matching outfits will make it easier for you to stay together amongst the crowds.

 9. Keep an Axe and Lifeboat on the Upper Floor of Your Home

 In the Primal Survivor Facebook group, a woman recently told me a story emphasizing how important this is.

 A friend’s husband marked in chalk on the ceiling where to cut through the roof in case they needed to evacuate.
 Everyone said he was paranoid and nuts.